I am a man in his fifties who is, well, ignoring that he is in his fifties and trying to explore as much as I can, while I still can.

 These are a few of the things I've discovered:

-Travel shows what kind of person you truly are.
+Travel reveals what kind of person you truly are.

 If you are tolerant, you will greet with open arms the woman who puts a big heaping haul of yak dung into the fire in Gorek Shep, Nepal.
 If you are irritable, plane delays (and there are always plane delays) will ruin your trip.
 If you are empathetic then you will be humbled by that three year old little girl offering you her only piece of chocolate in an earthquake devastated village in Nepal.

-I also firmly belief travel makes us all better human beings and more understanding of what we have and what others do not.
+I also firmly belief travel makes us all better human beings and offers us a greater understanding of what we have and what others do not.

 They haven't made a Ben Gay or Tiger Balm strong enough yet.
 May I suggest Tiger Balm Silver?